We may earn commission from affiliate links →

 All that natural variety does not only attract people but many different animals, too.
 Besides more than 1,000 plant species, the park is home to countless birds, including eagles, falcons, and even brown bears (which, must be said, are a rare sight).

-In Sjeverni Velebit National Park, you can do all the things you would typically want to do in a national park, including cycling and hiking.
-Arguably the star attraction in this Croatia national park, however, is the Velebit Botanical Garden.
+In Sjeverni Velebit National Park, you can do everything you would typically want to do in a national park, including cycling and hiking.
+Arguably, the star attraction in this Croatia national park, however, is the Velebit Botanical Garden.

 Additionally, for a truly unique holiday experience, the park offers an evening stargazing program.
 The program is called Stars above Zavižan, and for less than 20 euros, you’ll be driven to the Zavižan area and be taken on a night walk for a full hour of stargazing with a guide.